The Narcissist

 I wrote recently about toxic relationships and how to recognise a healthy relationship and an unhealthy one.
 It’s my view that any form of physical abuse in a relationship is unacceptable.
 But emotional abuse is more subtle and those who perpetrate it can be devious and deceptive.
-The first type of personality disorder I would like to explore is narcissism.
+The first type of personality disorder I would like to explore is the narcissist.

 So, how would you know if you were in a relationship with a narcissist?
 Well if you have a cat or a small child you definitely have a narcissist in your life.
 Narcissistic personality disorder (NPD) is a mental disorder characterised by a pattern of exaggerated feelings of self-importance and entitlement, a strong need for admiration, an inability to empathise with and appreciate the feelings of others and being exploitive of others.